Hogwarts staff: Godric Gryffindor

 Godric Gryffindor was one of the four founders of Hogwarts School of Witchcraft and Wizardry.
-He was good friends with Salazar Slytherin but they had conflicting ideas as Salazar believed no muggle-borns should be accepted into Hogwarts.
+He was good friends with Salazar Slytherin but they had conflicting ideas as Salazar believed no Muggle-borns should be accepted into Hogwarts.
 "Godric Gryffindor was the most accomplished dueller of his time and an enlightened fighter against Muggle-discrimination".

-His known relics are a goblin-made sword adorned with rubies also known as "The Sword of Gryffindor" and the Sorting Hat.
+His known relics are a goblin-made sword adorned with rubies, known as The Sword of Gryffindor; and the Sorting Hat.
 The two items share a particular bond: whenever a Gryffindor student is in a time of need, the sword will present itself within the Sorting Hat.
 In his second year, Harry Potter pulled the sword out of the hat when he was in need of a weapon in the Chamber of Secrets.
 Gryffindor is said to have praised courage, determination and strength of heart above all other qualities.
 He also was the most accepting of allowing Muggle-borns into the school.

 Helga Hufflepuff

-Helga Hufflepuff came from a broad valley.
+Helga Hufflepuff, the founder of Hufflepuff; came from a broad valley.
 The Sorting Hat describes her as "good Hufflepuff" or "sweet Hufflepuff".
 She favoured loyalty, honesty, and dedication.
 In Goblet of Fire, she is said to have considered "hard workers almost always most worthy of admission".
 Elsewhere, she is described as taking "all the rest" of the students after selection by her colleagues.
-She was a good friend of Rowena Ravenclaw; their friendship is used to emphasise the failed friendship between Godric Gryffindor and Salazar Slytherin.
+She was a good friend of Rowena Ravenclaw; their friendship is used to emphasize the failed friendship between Godric Gryffindor and Salazar Slytherin.

 "One of the four celebrated Founders of Hogwarts, Hufflepuff was particularly famous for her dexterity at food-related Charms.
 Many recipes traditionally served at Hogwarts feasts originated with Hufflepuff."
 Her wizard card, penned by Rowling, describes her as having "brought people from different walks of life together to help build Hogwarts", and being "loved for her charming ways".
 According to an interview between Rowling and staff from The Leaky Cauldron, Hufflepuff introduced house-elves to Hogwarts, where she offered them refuge.
-Both the famous wizard card and the illustration on Rowling's website depict her as a plump woman with red hair.
+Both the wizard card and the illustration on Rowling's website depict her as a plump woman with red hair.

-One relic of Hufflepuff, a small golden cup emblazoned with her symbol of a badger, is passed down to her distant descendant, Hepzibah Smith.
-This cup is stolen by Riddle and made into a Horcrux.
+One relic of Hufflepuff, a small golden cup emblazoned with her symbol of a badger, is inherited by her distant descendant, Hepzibah Smith.
+This cup is stolen by Tom Riddle and made into a Horcrux.
 The Hufflepuff Cup was destroyed by Hermione who stabbed it with a basilisk fang in Deathly Hallows.